 My great-grandfather, Herman Henderson, started Henderson chicken.
 People will talk about Henderson’s at Thomas and Hall [Streets].
 My dad grew up working there from 16 and up.
 He was the youngest of seven.
 He figured there were a lot of people in line for anything [having to do with the family business].
 So he opened up Hall’s with my mom.
 They were high school sweethearts.
 I grew up with my dad being a business owner and working at Hall’s over the summer.

 I went to the University of Tulsa.
 After I majored in business management and marketing, I still didn’t know what I really wanted to do.
 But I was pretty sure I didn’t want to work in food or at Hall’s.
 I came home, looking for a job.
-I worked at the University of Dallas at Richardson.
+I worked at the University of Texas at Dallas in Richardson.
 They needed an administrative assistant [but it was] just really monotonous.
 [I told my dad,] “I’m quitting my job.
 So you can either hire me or not hire me, but I’m quitting my job.”

 My dad had been on the hunt for a new location for Hall’s.
 The floor had collapsed in the old building.
 He needed help in opening the new store.
 I said, “Hey, I can do your payroll.
 I can do reports for you,” because he was paying other people to do that.
 We moved payroll in house; we moved reporting in house.
 That became my big responsibility.
 It was a learning experience.